-In this document, we will demonstrate the few steps to convert a raw time series data into a robust forecast using NumXL.
+In this document, we will demonstrate the few steps to convert raw time-series data into a robust forecast using NumXL.

-As an example, we are using the monthly electric power demand (in MWh) for the city of Jeddeh (Saudi-Arabia) between 2003 and 2010.
+As an example, we are using the monthly electric power demand (in MWh) for the city of Jeddah (Saudi-Arabia) between 2003 and 2010.

 Step 1: Summary Statistics

 Using NumXL toolbar, launch the descriptive statistics Wizard.